 1. Complete the Animal Use Protocol Application (AUP) or Field Research Application (FRA) form

 2. Complete the TAMIU Medical Health Questionnaire and have current tetanus vaccine

-4. All personnel listed on the application form who will either enter animal facility or directly handle animals must complete CITI IACUC Training, submit the TAMIU Medical Health Questionnaire and have a current tetanus vaccine prior to the initiation of any animal research.
+4. All personnel listed on the application form who will either enter animal facility or directly handle animals must complete CITI IACUC Training, submit the TAMIU Medical Health Questionnaire (page 2 only) to the principal investigator of the Animal Use Protocol, and have a current tetanus vaccine prior to the initiation of any animal research.

-5. Any new personnel joining the lab must be added to the protocol using either the AUP or FRA amendment form, complete CITI IACUC Training, submit the TAMIU Medical Health Questionnaire and have a current tetanus vaccine prior to the initiation of any animal research.
+5. Any new personnel joining the lab must be added to the protocol using either the AUP or FRA amendment form, complete CITI IACUC Training, submit the TAMIU Medical Health Questionnaire as described above and have a current tetanus vaccine prior to the initiation of any animal research.

 1. All protocols are reviewed by the entire committee.
 In additional, the IACUC may send the protocol to an outside reviewer who is expert in that area of animal research techniques.